dustinpfister/blog_posts/_posts/js-iife.md

 layout: post
 categories: js
 id: 605
-updated: 2020-02-05 19:04:48
+updated: 2020-02-05 19:05:37
-version: 1.5
+version: 1.6
 ---

-A [JS IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) or Immediately Invoked Function Expression is a way to make a javaScript function that self invokes.
+A [JS IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) or [Immediately Invoked Function Expression](https://en.wikipedia.org/wiki/Immediately_invoked_function_expression) is a way to make a javaScript function that self invokes.
 These kinds of functions in javaScript are often used in module design, as private methods and other values can be in the body of the function and a public set of methods and properties can be a product that is returned to a variable.

 <!-- more -->